normallysachinn/-cs50-week0/README.md

 ## Reflection

 This project taught me that programming isn't just about following instructions—it's about solving problems creatively.
 I had to figure out how to recreate a game I only half-remembered, using tools I was learning for the first time.
-That process of exploration, failure, and improvement is what makes coding exciting.
+That process of exploration, failure and improvement is what makes coding exciting.

 link: https://scratch.mit.edu/projects/1329347010